fernandopalafox/fernandopalafox.github.io/content/growing.md

 If you don't know how to get started, take a moment and pay attention to whatever it is you have have been pretending doesn't exist.
 And face it.

-> If not you, then who?
-If not now, when? - Hillel
+> "If not you, then who?
+If not now, when?" - Hillel

 [^1] As legendary physicist Richard Feynman put it: "Science is what we have learned about how to keep from fooling ourselves".
 [^2] Do you love yourself for what you do or who you are?